EENI - Business School.

 - Dispute Settlement

-The COMESA-EAC-SADC Tripartite FTA belongs to the African Civilization.
+The COMESA-EAC-SADC Tripartite FTA belongs to the African Civilisation.

 - Southern African Economic Area

 - East African Economic Area